Work Study

 3. Principles related to the design of tools and equipment:

-• All levers, handles, wheels and other control devices should be readily accessible to the operator and should be designed so as to give the best possible mechanical advantage and utilize the strongest available muscle group.
-Their direction of motion should conform to stereo-typed reactions.
+• Use colour, shape or size coding to maximize speed and minimize error in finding controls.• Use simple on/off, either/or indicators whenever possible.
+If simple on/off indicator is not sufficient, use qualitative type indicator, and use quantitative type indicator only when absolutely essential.• All levers, handles, wheels and other control devices should be readily accessible to the operator and should be designed so as to give the best possible mechanical advantage and utilize the strongest available muscle group.
+Their direction of motion should conform to stereo-typed reactions.• Use quick acting fixture to hold the part or material upon which the work is being performed.• Use stop guides to reduce the control necessary in positioning motions.• Operating, set-up and emergency controls should be grouped according to the function.

 Design of Workplace Layout